NIST Cybersecurity Framework: Overview

+Organizations typically start by developing a "Current Profile" to describe their existing cybersecurity practices and outcomes.
+From there, they can create a "Target Profile" to outline the desired future state and define the steps needed to achieve it.
+Alternatively, organizations can adopt a baseline profile based on their sector or specific industry needs.

+Research indicates that the NIST Cybersecurity Framework has the potential to influence cybersecurity standards both within the United States and internationally, particularly in sectors where formal cybersecurity standards are still emerging.
+This influence could foster better international cybersecurity practices, benefiting businesses that operate across borders and contributing to global cybersecurity efforts.

 Functions and categories of cybersecurity activities

 The NIST Cybersecurity Framework organizes its "core" material into five "functions" which are subdivided into a total of 23 "categories".
 For each category, it defines a number of subcategories of cybersecurity outcomes and security controls, with 108 subcategories in all.

 For each subcategory, it also provides "Informative Resources" referencing specific sections of a variety of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443, and the Council on CyberSecurity Critical Security Controls (CCS CSC, now managed by the Center for Internet Security).
 Special Publications (SP) aside, most of the informative references requires a paid membership or purchase to access their respective guides.
 The cost and complexity of the framework has resulted in bills from both houses of Congress that direct NIST to create Cybersecurity Framework guides that are more accessible to small and medium businesses.

 Here are the functions and categories, along with their unique identifiers and definitions, as stated in the framework document.